poiuy1z/Ion-Shuttling-Simulation/README.md

 cal_v() can calculate the DC voltages of 2 endcaps of the time that you choose given the waveform.
 The result can be used to find omega(t) and x_0(t).

+## ctrl_vol.py

+ctrl_vol() use the control voltage method to calculate the electric potential given 2 endcap voltages.
+It returns the angular trap frequency and the minimum potential point coordinate.

 ## fitting.py

 This program can find omega(t) and x_0(t).
 You can adjust the degree of the polynomial fit by setting 'order'.
 Note that the number of points used for fitting depends on the step size that you input.